OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/00_COM_and_License/COM_and_License.md

 The SIMCA-Q COM object provides access to additional interfaces that will allow to handle Models, Predictions etc., as we will see in later section.
 Moreover, the SIMCA-Q COM object also has some methods of its own.
 For instance, this object has methods to check the validity of your SIMCA-Q license.

-We will now write a first SIMCA-Q script that will make usse of these methods.
+We will now write a first SIMCA-Q script that will make use of these methods.
 Specifically, we will use the following methods:
 - *IsLicenseFileValid()*: Checks if a license file is present and, if so, if it is valid.
 - *GetLicenseFileExpireDate()*: Provides the date until the license file is valid.